BlissChapman/CS125-Research/README.md

 	2. allows them to alter their learning environment by sitting in different locations and working on lecture activities with a different student each lecture session
 	3. means they will work with a variety of students of varying skill levels - experiencing both mentor and apprentice roles throughout the duration of the course.

 While participating in the lecture feedback process has obvious benefits for the students and the course it also provides us with a rich dataset we use to mine for answers to important questions related to large-lecture course outcomes.
 We cross-reference the contributed lecture productivity ratings with student roster and performance information such as the **student’s major, college, year-in-school, gender, grades on weekly quizzes, and cumulative semester grades**.
 From this data we attempt to identify relationships and provide answers to questions such as:
 	* Do students perform better on weekly quizzes when they work the prior week with students at higher, lower or about the same skill level as themselves?
 	* Do students claim their lecture sessions are more productive when they work with students at a higher, lower or about the same skill level?
 	* Do students of one gender report they have more productive lecture sessions with someone of the same or opposite gender?
 	* Do students who work with a large variety of student partners from a larger set of skill levels perform better or worse in the course overall than peers who primarily work with those of similar skill levels?
 	* Does performance on subsequent quizzes validate these opinions, or oppose them?
+	* **Optimal Pairing** - Is there such an algorithm that can use the data we have as inputs and pair students together every lecture such that the average performance of the class is as high as possible at the end of the semester.

 We provide a summary of these and other research questions in this work.